 'The Gender Balance Index shows that it is possible for women to have long careers in public finance, highlighting women who have made it to the top and have been successful in this sector.
 The sooner that young women realise this, the sooner they will believe that they can pursue this career path,' she added.

 Our policy of hiring staff from a diverse set of backgrounds and disciplines gives the company an intrinsic understanding of the many institutions and economies we work with, and leads to a more effective understanding and anticipation of the needs of our global network, embodying our core values of independence, integrity and innovation.

 Among staff, 14 countries are represented incorporating fluency in 19 languages, with 50% educated to postgraduate level.
 Reporting on pay equality, January 2018 data indicated a mean gap as a percentage of pay of 0.6% in favour of women.
 As such, this percentage differential is within the Company’s target of a 15% variable.

 Current vacancies in London and Singapore, and across different departments, can be viewed on the careers page.

 HM Treasury, Women in Finance Charter

 OMFIF is pleased to have become a signatory to the HM Treasury Women in Finance Charter on 16 March 2018, which commits financial service firms to four industry actions to prepare their female talent for leadership positions.
-Click here to view all signatories and for more information on the charter.
+To acknowledge this, a Gender Equality Plan was formalised to maintain balance, allow for appropriate succession planning and underpin future expansion.
+Click here to view all signatories of the Women in Finance Charter and for more information.